-This new cross-disciplinary Center also seeks to transcend the Humanities and Social Sciences divide, bringing together a diverse complement of scholars to answer large questions that help us better understand the world we inhabit and seek to influence.
-The Center’s scholars aim to create an environment in which we can learn from one another’s methodological expertise and substantive knowledge, and in which intellectual risks and experimentation are actively encouraged.
+This cross-disciplinary center, headquartered at the Whitney and Betty MacMillan Center, spans the divide between the social sciences and humanities, bringing together a diverse complement of scholars to answer large questions that help us better understand the world we live in.
+Scholars learn from one another’s methodological expertise and substantive knowledge.
+CHESS’s key events are open to the public.

-The centerpiece of CHESS is the weekly Friday workshop in which we will collectively discuss pre-circulated papers from disciplines.
-In addition the Center supports two annual conferences: a Spring gathering focused on a general topic of interest and an annual Winter graduate student conference.
-The Center will also support ephemeral study groups designated by its constituent members.
-Finally, the Center plans to launch courses organized around both significant scholarship in the historical social sciences and the variety of methods available to those pursuing scholarship in social science history.
+The centerpiece of CHESS is a Friday lunchtime workshop in which pre-circulated papers are discussed.
+In addition the Center hosts regular conferences, including a Spring gathering focused on a general topic of interest and a biannual graduate student conference.
+The Center also supports occasional scholarly gatherings aimed at specific topics, and courses organized around both significant scholarship in the historical social sciences and the variety of methods available to those pursuing scholarship in social science history.